MarkJelic/TEC-1G/GPIO/RTC/Readme.md

 ## How Do You Use It?
 Version 1.4 of MON3 has some new APIs included that allow you to set and retreive the time, as we as set and retreive the battery backed bytes in the DS1302 chip.
 Brian has also modified the main menu, so that under the Settings Menu, there is an option to configure the Real Time Clock.

+<b>Please watch the Last 5 minutes of the video linked above to see the code required to activate the RTC.</b>

 Here is the data sheet if you're interested to find out exactly how it works: [DS1302 Spec Sheet](./DS1302_RTC_Timekeeper.pdf)